min2ha/ukwa-site/content/target/17367/index.en.md

   "subject": "UK General Election 2015"
 }

-# Campaign for Real Education: An Education Manifesto for the 2015 general election

 The Campaign's main objectives are to raise standards and improve choice in state education.
 It is non profit-making and is not affiliated to any political party.